Shopify/unity-buy-sdk/README.md

 - [How to contribute](CONTRIBUTING.md)
 - [How to Test](TESTING.md)

-## Using the Unity Buy SDK in Unity
+## Using the Shopify SDK for Unity in Unity

-By following the steps below you'll install the Unity Buy SDK into your Unity project using the [shopify-buy.unitypackage](https://github.com/Shopify/unity-buy-sdk/raw/master/shopify-buy.unitypackage):
+By following the steps below you'll install the Shopify SDK for Unity into your Unity project using the [shopify-buy.unitypackage](https://github.com/Shopify/unity-buy-sdk/raw/master/shopify-buy.unitypackage):

 1. Download the latest release of the [shopify-buy.unitypackage](https://github.com/Shopify/unity-buy-sdk/releases/latest)
 2. Make sure that your project is open in Unity